Englisch-Französisch Wörterbuch »

 déjouer◼◻◻verbe

-cross [crossed, crossed, crossing, crosses] (make the sign of the cross over oneself)
+cross [crossed, crossing, crosses] (make the sign of the cross over oneself)

 verb